apache/inlong-website/docs/modules/sort-standalone/pulsar2kafka.md

 ---
-title: Pulsar2kafka Example
+title: Pulsar To kafka Example
 sidebar_position: 5
 ---

-## Prepare to get module archive
+## Prepare To Get Module Archive

-Module archive is in the directory:inlong-sort-standalone/sort-standalone-dist/target/, the archive file is apache-inlong-sort-standalone-${project.version}-bin.tar.gz.
+Module archive is in the directory:`inlong-sort-standalone/sort-standalone-dist/target/`, the archive file is `apache-inlong-sort-standalone-${project.version}-bin.tar.gz`.

-## Prepare to modify configuration file
+## Prepare To Modify Configuration File

-At first, decompress the archive file, copy three files in the directory "conf/kafka/" to the directory "conf/".
+At first, decompress the archive file, copy three files in the directory `conf/kafka/` to the directory `conf/`.

 - conf/common.properties, common configuration of all components.
 - conf/SortClusterConfig.conf, sink configuration of all sort tasks.